Influenced86/RetroRunnerDemo-0.1/README.txt

 This is strictly a gameplay demo.
 There will be A LOT of changes to how the game looks before final release (which is many months away).
 Plus obviously, more level environments.

+Instructions: The "RetroRunnerAlphaGameplayDemo" game file is for Android only.
+This means you can either play it on your Android phone, or emulator on PC if you have one.
+So you would either have to download the file via your phone, or transfer it from your PC.
+Pain in the arse, I know - Sorry.

 Basics:
 The screen is divided into two: Touch the top to pause and open the menu.
 The rest of the screen below is for gameplay purposes.